Love is in the air, with Valentine baby names.

 - Onomastics Outside the Box scoured the globe for this delightfully international list.

-So many of the Baby Name of the Day posts have focused on great names with special meanings.
+So many of the Baby Name of the Day include a special meaning that fits this theme.

 Valentine Baby Names: Beyond the 14th